 3. Rest, exercise, water

 You’ll soon have a Thanksgiving meal to prep, holiday gifts to buy, parties and events to attend, and before you know it, you’ve skipped lunch for the fifth straight day and barely closed your eyes for more than a few hours each night.
 And your immune system will take the hit.
 Take a break, slow it down, and get the rest, exercise, and healthy foods and drinks your body needs to ward off infection.

 Your hands are like a vehicle for germs.
 And when you touch your nose, mouth, or eyes, you’re essentially delivering germs right into your body.
 Try to avoid putting your hands near your face and help keep the germs away.

 5. Stay home

-It’s the end of the year and sick days might be running low, but now is the time to take them.
+At the end of the year with sick days might be running low, but now is the time to take them.
 Taking a day to lie in bed might feel like the most unproductive thing you could do this week.
 But that day of rest might just speed your recovery and keep you from infecting those around you.